binary-butterfly/react-butterfly-map/README.md

 # ReactButterflyMap

-This is a small react component library that contains an OpenStreetMap widget with search and points of interest features.
+This is a small react component that contains an OpenStreetMap widget with search and points of interest features.

+## Current state

+This library is working as intended but still pre- 1.0 release, meaning that the API may change at any moment or that new features might not always be entirely documented.

 ## How to use